 Improving your search engine ranking goes a long way toward driving organic traffic to your ecommerce site, thereby introducing more people to the first stage of your conversion funnel.

 That said, ecommerce SEO is a process that requires a long-term strategy and consistent, sustained effort.
-There are various strategies you can adopt to optimize your site, though these may vary depending on the nature of your site and your brand’s niche.
+There are various ecommerce marketing strategies you can adopt to optimize your site, though these may vary depending on the nature of your site and your brand’s niche.

 Why is SEO important for ecommerce?